TheIconfactory/Tapestry/Documentation/API.md

 ---
 ### Identity

 An `Item` can have a author that indicates how the content was created.
 It can be a person, a woman, a man, a camera, or a TV.
-The information is used to present an avatar and header in the timeline.
+The information is used to present an avatar and display name in the timeline.
+Feed verification can also optionally return an `accountIdentity`.

 ```javascript
 const name = "CHOCK OF THE LOCK";